+Thank You for the Opportunity

+“The reward of a thing well done is having done it.”

+Ralph Waldo Emerson

-Someone recently asked me how I’d like this year to be viewed, and I responded that I wanted this time to be remembered as “the year that APA got its mojo back.”
-This is the year that we looked at the need for change, and didn’t shrink away from the challenge.
-Instead we addressed and embraced it with energy, creativity and action, positioning psychiatry to better meet the next set of changes and challenges that are sure to come our way.
+As I entered the final month of my APA Presidency, someone asked me how I would like this year to be remembered.
+I responded that I wanted this time to be seen as “the year that the APA got its mojo going.”
+This was the year that we confronted the need for change, and didn’t shrink from the challenge.
+Instead we addressed and embraced it with energy, creativity and action, in ways that advanced psychiatry scientifically, socially and politically, and enabled it to better help patients and fulfill its mission.

-When I began serving as APA’s president a year ago, I decided that my role was to set a clear vision, articulate expectations, engage talented colleagues in the work at hand – and then communicate with our members about what we were seeking to achieve and why.
+When I was elected as APA president, I believed my role was to set a clear vision, articulate expectations, engage talented colleagues in the work at hand – and then communicate with our members about what we were seeking to achieve and why.
 I wanted to use all of the power and influence of the APA to speak up and stick up for our profession and our patients.

-I couldn’t have asked for a better or more dedicated team of individuals who helped APA move forward this past year.
+As I prepare to give up this important leadership role in American Psychiatry, I want to thank the APA members for giving me this opportunity.
+I can reasonably hope that we have been at least partially successful in tackling the pressing issues that psychiatry faces, and in making the APA a better and more effective organization.
+I couldn’t have asked for a better or more dedicated team of individuals who helped me to move the APA forward this past year.